YOUR FITNESS BLOG

-Rest Intervals: How Long to Rest Between Sets
+Rest Intervals: How Long Should Your Rest Between Sets?

 What is a Rest Interval?

 Rest intervals can be defined as the total period of rest or relief between sets during exercise .